Basketball superstar Michael Jordan once said: “Talent wins games, but teamwork and intelligence win championships.”

 But leaders can set the tone.
 They can reinforce the advantages of transparency; for example, by identifying a deal at risk of slipping early, the rep has more opportunity to course-correct.
 Or if specific deals are predicted to close as expected, on time, reps can spend more time working on the deals that need some extra love and ultimately bring in more revenue.

-Ultimately, collaboration throughout the revenue operations team is essential for top sales performance.
+Ultimately, collaboration throughout the revenue team is essential for top sales performance.
 By taking a few of these steps, organizations can ensure they not only foster a culture of collaboration but also provide the tools to facilitate cross-departmental teamwork.

 Learn more about how Clari can help teams with sales collaboration.